bitfasching/slack-email-webhook/README.md

 ### Quick Run

-After configuring the email credentials and the webhook URL, you're ready to start the service:
+After configuring the credentials and the webhook URL, you're ready to start the service:

 ```
 $ npm start